MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-switchless-content.md

 #### Logical network topology

 The logical network topology provides an overview for how the network data flows between devices, regardless of their physical connections.
-Below is a summarization of the logical setup for a three-node storage switchless Azure Stack HCI cluster:
+The following is a summarization of the logical setup for a three-node storage switchless Azure Stack HCI cluster:

 - Dual Top of Rack (ToR) Switches:
-  - Prior to deployment of the cluster, the two ToR network switches need to be configured with the required VLAN IDs and MTU settings for the Management and Compute ports, review [physical network requirements](/azure-stack/hci/concepts/physical-network-requirements) for additional information, or work your switch hardware vendor or SI partner for assistance.
+  - Prior to deployment of the cluster, the two ToR network switches need to be configured with the required VLAN IDs and MTU settings for the Management and Compute ports.
+For more information, see [physical network requirements](/azure-stack/hci/concepts/physical-network-requirements), or ask your switch hardware vendor or SI partner for assistance.
 - Azure Stack HCI leverages network automation and _intent-based network configuration_ using the [NetworkATC service](/azure-stack/hci/deploy/network-atc).
   - NetworkATC is designed to ensure optimal networking configuration and traffic flow using network "_Intents_", such as defining which physical network adapter ports are used for the different network traffic intents (_types_), such as for the cluster "management", workload "compute", and cluster "storage" intents.
   - Intent-based policies simplify the network configuration requirements, by automating the node network configuration based on parameter inputs that are specified as part of the Azure Stack HCI cloud deployment process.
 - External communication:
-  - When the nodes or workload need to communicate externally, such as accessing the corporate LAN, internet, or another service, they route using the dual ToR switches, as outlined in the earlier physical network topology section.
+  - When the nodes or workload need to communicate externally by accessing the corporate LAN, internet, or another service, they route using the dual ToR switches.
+This process is outlined in the previous physical network topology section.
   - When acting as Layer 3 devices, the two ToR switches handle routing and provide connectivity beyond the cluster to the edge border device, such as your firewall or router.
   - Management network intent: uses the Converged SET Team virtual interface, allowing the cluster management IP and control plane resources to communicate externally.
   - Compute network intent: one or more logical networks can be created in Azure with the specific VLAN IDs for your environment.
 These are used by the workload resources, such as virtual machines (VMs) to provide access to the physical network.
 The logical networks will use the two physical network adapter ports that are Converged using a SET Team for the Compute and Management intents.